 - 5 Other Insensitive Parts Of The Nails Are As Follows

 - 6 Nails Implement Or Nail Care Kit

-Fingernail Anatomy: For you to excel in anything you do in life, first you need to study carefully how that thing works.
-Same goes for your nails.
+Fingernail Anatomy: For you to excel in anything you do in life, first, you need to study carefully how that thing works.
+The same goes for your nails.
 Having a vast knowledge of the different parts that make up the nails is a prerequisite to growing nails.

-And that’s what this article Nail anatomy is all about.
+And that’s what this article Finger Nail anatomy is all about.
 In this article, I’m going to tell you

 - What fingernail or toenail anatomy entails